-Because it can be used to treat various physiological phenomena and structures, the MTC has a wide range of applications.
-Muscular activity can be normalised with muscular tapes and joints can be corrected or stabilised by using techniques which have greater effects on connective tissue.
-Oedema, swelling and haematomas can also be treated with lymph tapes.
-In addition, internal organs or the vegetative nervous system can be influenced through a segmental approach.
+The MTC has a wide range of applications, and thus can be used to treat various physiological phenomena and structures.
+The MTC can normalise muscular activity with muscular tapes, as well as aid correction and stability of joints, by using techniques which have greater effects on connective tissue.
+Oedema, swelling and haematomas can be treated by lymph taping.
+In addition, internal organs or the autonomic nervous system can be influenced through a segmental approach.

 Tape techniques can be combined, which means that, in practice, a problem can be treated on various levels simultaneously.